sez11a/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/social-tools/developer-guide/enabling-ratings-in-your-application.md

 ## Conclusion

 Congratulations!
-You now know how to use the `liferay-ratings` tag in your views, and have added enabled ratings for an application in Liferay DXP.
+You now know how to use the `liferay-ratings` tag in your views by enabling ratings for a sample application in Liferay DXP.

 ## Additional Information